AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/05_SPARK.rst

 complete specifications for the sake of abstraction and analysis.
 Callers need not examine the implementations to determine whether the arguments passed to it are changed, for example.
-It is possible to go beyond that, however, to specify arbitrary implementation constraints and behavior requirements via contracts.
+It is possible to go beyond that, however, to specify implementation constraints and functional requirements.
+We use contracts to do so.

 At the language level, contracts are higher-level forms of assertions associated with specifications and declarations rather than sequences